 Installation on Windows requires downloading the installer and running.
-Anaconda comes in both Python 2.7 and 3.x flavors, and the latest Python 3.x is the preferred choice.
-These instructions use ANACONDA to indicate the Anaconda installation directory (e.g. the default is C:\Anaconda).
-Once the setup has completed, open a command prompt (cmd.exe) and run which will first ensure that Anaconda is up-to-date. conda install can be used later to install other packages that may be of interest.
+Anaconda comes in both Python 2.7 and 3.x flavors, and the latest Python 3.x is required.
+These instructions use ANACONDA to indicate the Anaconda installation directory (e.g., the default is C:\Anaconda).
+Once the setup has completed, open a PowerShell command prompt and run which will first ensure that Anaconda is up-to-date. conda install can be used later to install other packages that may be of interest.
 Note that if Anaconda is installed into a directory other than the default, the full path should not contain Unicode characters or spaces.